What is a Campus Area Network?

 A cost-efficient alternative to VPC is stacking at the aggregation and access layer, which groups a significantly higher number of switches that physically behave like one device.
 Thanks to fast detection and link recovery technologies, stack connections are transferred to other switches in the event of a fault using “hitless failover”, i.e. without data loss and for almost 100% uptime of the network with minimal interruption.
 This significantly minimizes the risk of a total failure and ensures business continuity.
 Only ISSU is not supported in the stack network, meaning that network operation must be briefly interrupted for the duration of a firmware update.
 Stacking is therefore ideal wherever maintenance windows are possible.

-From switching basics and network design suggestions to specific configuration instructions, this series of topics offers bundled expertise on the efficient use of LANCOM access, aggregation / distribution, and core switches.
-Whether you are a beginner or an expert, you will find detailed explanations tailored to your personal level of knowledge.
+From switching basics to network design suggestions and configuration instructions, this series of topics is free of charge and provides you with bundled expertise on the efficient use of LANCOM access, aggregation / distribution, and core switches.
+Whether you are a beginner or an expert – here you will find explanations to suit your level of knowledge.

 Use the free matchmaker!